vuejs/docs/src/api/computed-watch-api.md

 ## `watch`

-The `watch` API is the exact equivalent of the Options API [`this.$watch`](./instance-methods.html#watch) (and the corresponding `watch` option). `watch` requires watching a specific data source and applies side effects in a separate callback function.
+The `watch` API is the exact equivalent of the Options API [this.$watch](./instance-methods.html#watch) (and the corresponding [watch](./options-data.html#watch) option). `watch` requires watching a specific data source and applies side effects in a separate callback function.
 It also is lazy by default - i.e. the callback is only called when the watched source has changed.

-- Compared to `watchEffect`, `watch` allows us to:
+- Compared to [watchEffect](#watcheffect), `watch` allows us to:

   - Perform the side effect lazily;
   - Be more specific about what state should trigger the watcher to re-run;